praneethdatta/AirPollutionAnalyzer/README.md

 ## Introduction

-Air Pollution Analyzer is a web application that provides information about air quality at different locations.
+Air Pollution Analyzer is a web application that provides information about air quality in different Indian cities.
 It fetches air pollution data from OpenWeatherMap API and allows users to view and analyze air quality information.

 ## Getting Started